Nothing ruins a story faster than bad dialogue.

 The first steps for effective dialogue come before you even write a word.
 Considering these principles from the start can ensure you build your dialogue on a strong foundation.

-1. Determine Whether Dialogue is the Right Tool
+1. Is Dialogue the Right Tool?

 Dialogue typically works best for these purposes:

 - Establishing tone